What is Rentcharge?

-Rentcharges normally range between £2 and £10 per annum with the most expensive at around £12.60.
+Rentcharges normally range between £2 and £10 per year with the most expensive at around £12.60.

 The 1977 Rentcharge Act

-The 1977 Rentcharges Act abolished the creation of all new Rentcharges, subject to a few exceptions, for example, small developments with shared facilities such as a pumping station or shared accessways.
+The 1977 Rentcharge Act abolished the creation of all new Rentcharges, subject to a few exceptions.
+For example, small developments with shared facilities such as a pumping station or shared accessways.

-The shelf-life for existing Rentcharges was capped at 60 years so that all relevant Rentcharges would expire in 2037.
+Shelf life for existing Rentcharges was capped at 60 years.
+Meaning all relevant Rentcharges will expire in 2037.

 The 1977 Act permitted existing freehold owners to buy out (or redeem as it is technically known) the Rentcharges attached to their property.

-If you know the identity of the Rentowner you can apply to the Department for Communities and Local Government to redeem the Rentcharge.
-(Department for Communities and Local Government, Ground Floor, Rosebrae Court, Woodside Ferry Approach, Birkenhead, Merseyside, CH41)
+If you know the identity of the Rentowner, you can apply to the Department for Communities and Local Government to redeem the Rentcharge.

-The cost of redeeming the Rentcharge will be about 16 times the yearly payment.
+The cost of redeeming a Rentcharge will be around 16 times the yearly payment.

-Many homeowners have been paying the yearly rentcharge although many may have forgotten to pay, not been asked to pay or not known who to pay.
+Many homeowners have been paying yearly Rentcharges, many have forgotten to pay, some have not been asked to pay, and some do not know who to pay.

 Many conveyancing deeds which include a rentcharge state that such rent will be payable annually “whether formally demanded or not”.